influx-inc/influx-inc.github.io/mtu-test.md

 `Ok`

 All done!
-Please enter a "Y" in the "Done" column in the spreadsheet next to your name.
+Once you're done please enter a "Y" in the "Done" column in the spreadsheet next to your name.